-LeBron James To Lance Stephenson: “I Want You”
+LeBron James To Lance Stephenson: ‘I Want You’

 Emojis of a flexing arm and a basketball concluded the post, which has since disappeared from his account.

-Instead, Stephenson uploaded a more polished quote, with which he expressed his gratitude to the Pacers and his excitement to join the Lakers.
+Instead, Stephenson uploaded a more polished quote, in which he expressed his gratitude to the Pacers and his excitement to join the Lakers.

 The Pacers allegedly offered Stephenson a better free-agent agreement than the Lakers, but, obviously, when James calls, one better listen.